RelevanceAI/vectorhub/README.md

 The goal of VectorHub is to provide a flexible yet comprehensive framework that allows people to easily be able to turn their data into vectors in whatever form the data can be in.
 While our focus is largely on simplicity, customisation should always be an option and the level of abstraction is always up model-uploader as long as the reason is justified.
 For example - with text, we chose to keep the encoding at the text level as opposed to the token level because selection of text should not be applied at the token level so practitioners are aware of what texts go into the actual vectors (i.e. instead of ignoring a '[next][SEP][wo][##rd]', we are choosing to ignore 'next word' explicitly.
 We think this will allow practitioners to focus better on what should matter when it comes to encoding.

 Similarly, when we are turning data into vectors, we convert to native Python objects.
 The decision for this is to attempt to remove as many dependencies as possible once the vectors are created - specifically those of deep learning frameworks such as Tensorflow/PyTorch.
 This is to allow other frameworks to be built on top of it.

+## Team

+This library is maintained by the Vector AI - your go-to solution for Production-Ready AI development.
+If you are interested in using our API for vector search, visit https://vctr.ai or if you are interested in using Vector AI API, check out https://api.vctr.ai or our Github package https://gh.vctr.ai

 ### Credit: